 Uzbekistan Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Uzbekistan, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Uzbekistan, Asia (22 countries), showing its location, country facts, details about its capital city Tashkent (Toshkent), bordering countries like Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and plenty of other information which may be interesting when you visit this Asian state.

-Quick links: Google maps Uzbekistan, Tashkent Google maps, Driving Directions Uzbekistan, Printable Road Map.
+Quick links: Google Maps Uzbekistan, Tashkent Google maps, Driving Directions Uzbekistan, Printable Road Map.

 About Uzbekistan in a nutshell